fredcalvez/.github/README.md

 # .github
-my default community health files
+These are my default community health files for Fred's organization on GitHub.